Excerpts from the current 2019 UMC Compass Newsletter

 Riverview United Methodist Church 4012 W. Court St. Pasco, WA 99301 Mailing address: P.O.
 Box 2306 Pasco, WA 99302 Phone: 509-547-5981; Office Email: email@example.com

-Bite 2 Go Volunteers Needed Our Bite 2 Go participation and partnership with Mark Twain Elementary has resumed!
-If you are interested in helping with this activity please sign up on the form in the fellowship hall or contact Bette Ward.
+Bite 2 Go Volunteers Needed Our Bite 2 Go participation and partnership with Mark Twain Elementary is going strong!
+If you are interested in helping with this activity, please sign up on the form in the fellowship hall or contact Bette Ward.

 Riverview United Methodist Church, 4012 W. Court St. Pasco, WA 99301; Mailing address: P.O.
 Box 2306 Pasco, WA 99302;Phone: 509-547-5981; Office Email: email@example.com.